top of page

 Seeing a number of leaseholders take action collectively puts us in a much stronger position to fight the freeholder and force them to negotiate with us.

-It is important to note that the freeholder cannot refuse to grant a lease extension
+It is important to note that the freeholder cannot refuse to grant a lease extension but may seek to delay the process which may result in additional legal costs.

 MandS - Ilford - 14.de92635a.jpg